 - What prompted you to start your own business?
 Why do Shomota and its products exist today?

 Shomota was born out of a problem I saw in my community.
 When I arrived in India, I began to notice menstrual waste (used disposable pads) on the train tracks, in the bathrooms and in the lake.
 I have been a reusable menstrual product user for 12 years and was surprised that no one I talked to knew about cloth pads and menstrual cups.
 I also learned about the menstrual practices in the community.
 The women using old torn up clothes or cotton swabs and the teenage girls wearing pads for longer than 24 hrs and missing school.
 I knew there were better solutions in reusable products and the dream was born to introduce sustainable menstrual products to my community and India.
+To do this I was looking on the internet on how to create a professional business plan which allowed me to see what I needed to introduce sustainable menstrual products.

 - What was your biggest moment with Shomota?